Skip to main content

 You don’t want to create a big list of “don’t do this” things that people are too scared to post anything at all 🙅♂️

-With a clear policy that clearly states what’s off-limits while allowing for authentic posting, you alleviate that worry (and avoid a potential PR nightmare!).
+With a clear policy that clearly states what’s off-limits while allowing for authentic content creation, you alleviate that worry (and avoid a potential PR nightmare!).

 The Benefits of Having a “Socially Active” Workforce

-The benefits of employees using social for work far outweigh the risks.
+The benefits of employees using social media for work far outweigh the risks.

-And this is exactly what your new policy should be centred around.
+And this is exactly what your new policy should be centered around.

 Marketers realized they could elevate brand awareness through their employees, salespeople were able to adopt social selling, HR teams found a new way to showcase their company culture… the list goes on! 😎

-It’s simple, in 2022, people want to hear from people, not brands.
+It’s simple, people want to hear from people, not brands.

-Whether to take your content the extra mile or to showcase your employer brand, here are some key employee advocacy statistics that’ll make you think!
+Whether you’re aiming to take your content the extra mile or to showcase your employer brand, here are some key employee advocacy statistics that’ll make you think:

 • Brand messages reach up to 561% further when shared by employees.